Long-range acoustic device: Risks

-The NYPD's LRAD use was to be challenged in US federal court in 2020.
-Due to potential risks and a lack of studies on the health impact of sonic weapons, the American Civil Liberties Union recommended in a fact sheet that their use in protests be suspended.
+The New York City Police Department's LRAD use was to be challenged in US federal court in 2020.
+In the lawsuit, five protestors and photographers sued the city, alleging that they'd experienced migraines, sinus pain, dizziness, facial pressure and ear ringing after they were exposed to the LRAD's alert tone.
+The city settled the lawsuit in 2021, with an agreement that the police would be banned from using the alert feature and that rules would be created on how and when the police could use LRADs.
+The city also agreed to pay $98,000 in damages to the plaintiffs, as well as $650,000 in legal fees.

-Deployments and uses
+Deployments

 Australia

-By mid-2016, most Australian police forces had acquired LRADs (Queensland Police said that they had been using the since 2009), and concerns were raised about their use for crowd control.
+By mid-2016, most Australian police forces had acquired LRADs (Queensland Police said that they had been using it since 2009), and concerns were raised about their use for crowd control.
 However, before 2020, there was no use of the LRAD in public situations; most usage had been by the various police forces for communications during natural disasters or for negotiations with hostage-takers in a siege, where it was too dangerous to approach a suspect.
 In June 2020, during the Black Lives Matter protests in New South Wales, NSW Police used LRADs in a different way for the first time, and it has been used at other anti-racism protests in Australia.

 The device came to the attention of the wider public when it was used at the 2022 anti-vaccine mandate Canberra protests in "loud hailer" mode for voice messages to be announced to the protesters, and there was speculation among protesters regarding purported harms from its use.
 However, there was no evidence that it was used as a siren.
 In addition, some reports appeared to confuse the LRAD with other crowd control devices, such as the Active Denial System; one activist claimed that "supersonic weapons" had been used.